 If your spouse took out their student loans before you got married, then you are generally not held legally responsible for those student loans.

 Things get a little bit more complicated, however, if your spouse took out student loans after you got married.
-In that case, it depends on whether you live in a community property state or not.
+In that case, it depends on whether you live in a community property state or not to determine what's marital debt.

 Do you live in a community property state?